Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - These two squads surrender a combined 51 points per game, 3.5 more than this contest's over/under.

-- The Rams and their opponents have scored an average of 51.4 points per game in 2020, 3.9 more than Sunday's total.
+- Rams games this season feature an average total of 51.4 points, a number 3.9 points higher than Sunday's over/under.

 - The 45.0 PPG average total in Giants games this season is 2.5 points fewer than this game's over/under.